aimeertaylor/paneljudge/README.md

 compute_r_and_k_CIs(fs = frequencies$Colombia, ds = markers$distances, khat = krhat['khat'], rhat = krhat['rhat'])
 ```

 Possible future additions to the package are listed below.
-If you would like to contribute, see **Contributing** below or email ataylor@hsph.harvard.edu.
+If you would like to contribute, see **Contributing** below or email ataylor@pasteur.fr

 ![An example plot of confidence intervals around relatedness estimates based on data simulated for four different panels using frequencies from four different countries](https://github.com/artaylor85/paneljudge/blob/master/Analysis_multipanel_multicountry/multipanel_multicountry_files/figure-latex/plot%20CIs-1.pdf)